skylight-hq/skylight.digital/pages/toolkits/digital_talent_management/09_recruiting.md

 ## Reduce the hiring time

-Government hiring processes can take months &mdash; six months isn't unusual.
+Government hiring processes can take months — six months isn't unusual.
 For candidates who are used to industry timelines, this is an eternity.
 You risk losing valuable candidates to a long process, especially if there's no communication between the stages.
 Shorter hiring processes also mean you'll bring necessary staff on board sooner.

 To shorten the hiring process: